Eric Hudson

 Eric Lee Hudson (born October 15, 1986) is an American record producer.
 He has won three Grammy Awards, and contributed to sales of over 60 million units in the United States.
 He is perhaps best known for his co-production on Kanye West's 2007 single "Flashing Lights", which peaked within the top 30 of the Billboard Hot 100.

 Early life and career

 His father, Curtis, is a music producer and songwriter best known for having co-written Madonna's 1983 song "Holiday".
-His mother, Phyllis Bivins-Hudson, is an educator for Rutgers University.
+His biological mother, is singer/songwriter Lisa Stevens-Crowder, co-writer of the song "Holiday", by Madonna.
+His step-mom Phyllis Bivins-Hudson, is an educator for Rutgers University.
 Eric attended Columbia High School in Maplewood, New Jersey, and graduated in 2004.

 He is a multi-instrumentalist (including piano, drums, bass, guitar, and organ), and honed much of his early music development playing in church and conducting his own jazz band, the Jazz Funk Project.

 His early introduction into the industry began by working alongside hip hop producers Buckwild and DJ Kay Gee of Naughty by Nature.
 Hudson was an instrumentalist on two Billboard 200-number one albums, the Game's The Documentary and 50 Cent's The Massacre, which helped further his career.
 As his first song production to Billboard Hot 100, Hudson produced Omarion's 2006 single "Entourage".